mjpcollins/sneks/README.md

 myself at university.

 Many drinking games appear to rely more on luck than skill to get people drunk.
-I suppose this is a good thing, as it introduces chaos to pre-dinks rather than one person ending up sober due to skill and others because they're new.
+I suppose this is a good thing, as it introduces chaos to pre-drinks rather than one person ending up sober due to skill and others wasted because they're new.

 Therefore, Snakes and Ladders is a wonderful candidate for a drinking game.
 The game is based entirely on luck and has basic rules which allows for easy addition of